23scurtu/2D_Collision_Detection/README.md

 # 2D_Collision_Detection
-2D collision detection engine
+2D collision detection engine.
+This will later be implemented into a 2d physics engine.

-poly::createSubPolys() is unfinished, but is to divide a shape into convex polygons
+poly::createCreatePolys() is unfinished, but is the final step to dividing a shape into convex polygons.